-FERTILIZE: Use Master Nursery Fruit Tree & Vine Food twice a year, around Memorial Day and Labor Day.
-If you prefer organic fertilizers, use Dr. Earth Fruit Tree Fertilizer two to three weeks earlier.
-Supplement all organic fertilizers with Iron Sulfate if tree has chlorosis.
+Fertilize: Use Master Nursery® Fruit Tree and Vine Food twice a year, around Memorial Day and Labor Day.
+If you prefer organic fertilizers, use Gardner & Bloome® Citrus & Fruit Tree Fertilizer two to three weeks earlier.
+Supplement all organic fertilizers with iron sulfate if tree has chlorosis.
 Water all fertilizers in immediately after application.

-FRUIT THINNING: Thin fruit when it reaches 1 inch in diameter.
-Leave 2 inches between fruits.
+Fruit Thinning: Thin fruit when it reaches one inch in diameter.
+Leave two inches between fruits.
 Thinning is especially important if the tree is infected by brown rot.

-A grey-brown to black soft spot may rarely occur on the blossom end of tree fruit (Green Rot, Blossom Rot).
+A grey-brown to black soft spot may rarely occur on the blossom end of tree fruit (green rot, blossom rot).
 Remove any old, dead, non-woody growth; prune to open up and let more air and light through; pick up and destroy all diseased leaves and fruit.
-Spray with Liqui-Cop (3 Tablespoons per gallon of water) at 7 to 14 day intervals at flower bud stage, the full bloom stage, and at petal fall.
+Spray with Monterey Liqui-Cop®, (three tablespoons per gallon of water) at seven to 14 day intervals at the flower bud stage, the full bloom stage, and at petal fall.
 When pruning, be sure to destroy all affected wood.
 Bring several leaf and twig samples to Wegman’s Nursery for evaluation whenever these or other symptoms appear.